pallets/click/docs/quickstart.rst

 broken.

-What this means is that the :func:`echo` function applies some error correction in case the terminal is misconfigured instead of dying with an :exc:`UnicodeError`.
+What this means is that the :func:`echo` function applies some error correction in case the terminal is misconfigured instead of dying with a :exc:`UnicodeError`.

 The echo function also supports color and other styles in output.
 It